New Year, New Me: Hydration & Weight Loss

 If you're concerned about hyponatremia, be sure to balance your intake of water with electrolytes to keep yourself hydrated.

 Whether you're trying to lose weight or looking to make healthy lifestyle changes, Buoy can help.
-The squeezable electrolyte supplement includes all the essential electrolytes, B vitamins, and antioxidants you need, so you can replenish your minerals and maintain balance with your water intake.
+The squeezable hydration boost includes all the essential electrolytes, B vitamins, and antioxidants you need, so you can replenish your minerals and maintain balance with your water intake.
 Best of all, the squeezy electrolyte bottle is easy to take with you and mixes perfectly into your favorite beverage, so you don't have to sacrifice taste for the minerals you need.
 Start squeezing your Buoy today!